 - Claims by clients: Claims made by clients when the employees of an organization steal money or valuable assets from them

 The fidelity bond is required for the following purposes:

 - To cover losses incurred due to fraud committed by employees

 - To minimize the impact of losses arising out of fraud by third parties

 - To safeguard the company’s assets against fraud

-So, it can be seen that fidelity bonds are the type of insurance policy that covers the loss of forgery, theft, misuse of assets, etc. These are usually used by companies with a large employee base and having access to valuable assets or sensitive information.
+So, it can be seen that fidelity bonds are the type of insurance policy that covers the loss of forgery, theft, misuse of assets, etc. Companies with a large employee base usually use these and have access to valuable assets or sensitive information.

 This is a guide to Fidelity Bonds.
-Here we also discuss the introduction and how does it work with types and uses.
+Here we also discuss the introduction and how it works with types and uses.
 You may also have a look at the following articles to learn more –